NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 - **Gaming** Couchbase can give millions of gamers reponsive and personalized experiences across different devices, by maintaining 100% uptime and scale in real time.

--**Media & Entertainment** Couchbase's high performance and scalability, is perfect for use in this industry
+-**Media & Entertainment** Couchbase's high performance and scalability, is perfect for use in this industry.

 -**Government** Couchbase can be used to deliver public services using a single platform that connect citizens to their munipalities and governments.